Job Edward Lousley: Early life and education

-Botany
+Career

-He left school in April 1924 and worked for ten years for Barclays Bank in South London before moving to the City and working in the Stock Exchange, various city branches and the Trustee Department of Head Office.
+Lousley left school in April 1924 and worked for ten years for Barclays Bank in South London before moving to the City and working in the Stock Exchange, various city branches and the Trustee Department of Head Office.
 At the age of 19 he was serving on the council of the British Empire Naturalists Association.
 He also joined the Watson Botanical Exchange Club in 1926 and the Botanical Society and Exchange Club of the British Isles the following year.
 He was now meeting or corresponding with other botanists in Britain and gained a reputation for having an intimate knowledge of the British flora.

-He realised at an early age the need to specialise and chose docks (Rumex), a neglected group, which was to gain him an international reputation.
+Lousley realised at an early age the need to specialise and chose docks (Rumex), a neglected group, which was to gain him an international reputation.
 He published two papers in 1939 and 1944 that settled the differences between Patience Dock (Rumex patientia) and Rumex cristatus and found aliens such as Rumex confertus hybridizing with native species.
 He named Rumex wrightii (R conglomeratus x R frutescens and R cuneifolius), as new to science.
 Up until the Second World War he gained his knowledge of the British flora by travelling to every part of the British Isles collecting what was to be the largest private herbarium in the British Isles.
 He first visited the Isles of Scilly in September 1936 and added Western Ramping–fumitory (Fumaria occidentalis) to the flora.
 He returned over the next four years covering every month from March to September and recording many additional species.
 The first manuscript of the flora was completed in 1941 and the work was finally published in 1971.

-During the Second World War he worked in London which gave him the chance to visit bombed sites and he went on to list species in the Square Mile.
+During the Second World War Lousley worked in London which gave him the chance to visit bombed sites and he went on to list species in the Square Mile.
 It led, in collaboration with Richard Fitter, to the Natural History of the City published in 1953 which listed 269 wild flowers, grasses and ferns.
 He was the first to discover American Willow–herb (Epilobium ciliatum) in 1945 which is now abundant in England.
 He also named a new hybrid Senecio discovered by N. Y. Sandwith which he named London Ragwort (Senecio x londinensis).
 With further work on plants introduced by the woollen industry in shoddy he became an authority on introductions.

-In 1950 he was author of Wild Flowers of Chalk and Limestone (No. 103 in the New Naturalist series) and in the same year he became the secretary of the BSBI, on the death of A. J. Wilmott.
+In 1950, Lousley was author of Wild Flowers of Chalk and Limestone (No. 103 in the New Naturalist series) and in the same year he became the secretary of the BSBI, on the death of A. J. Wilmott.
 He was the honorary curator of the South London Botanical Institute (1955–68) and in 1963 he was the first recipient of the H. H. Bloomer Award of the Linnean Society of London.
 On retirement in 1967, at the age of 60, he was a Departmental Manager with Barclays Bank.